K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we presented the K2MUSE dataset, a large-scale lower limb dataset that includes 3D motion trajectories, ground reaction forces, amplitude-mode ultrasound, and sEMG data.
-We collected data across up to 20 different ambulation conditions, including different speeds, inclines, and nonideal conditions.
-By comparing our dataset with existing public datasets, we evaluated and analyzed the quality and validity of the dataset.
-K2MUSE provides a comprehensive data resource for the development of natural interaction control algorithms and human motion recognition in rehabilitation robotics.
+In this paper, we presented the K2MUSE dataset, a large-scale lower-limb locomotion dataset that includes 3D motion trajectories, ground reaction forces, AUS data, and sEMG data.
+To our knowledge, K2MUSE is the first publicly available dataset to provide these modalities in a synchronized manner across up to 20 ambulation conditions spanning multiple walking speeds, ramp inclines, and representative nonideal acquisition conditions.
+The technical validation results confirm the millisecond-level synchronization accuracy and consistent cross-modal coupling of the data, with a dominant coherence peak near 0.90 Hz.
+Comparisons of the K2MUSE dataset with public datasets show strong agreement (XCOR$\textgreater$0.88).
+Baseline benchmarks indicate that multimodal fusion enables accurate joint angle estimation (RMSE$\textless$4.5$^\circ$) and gait phase classification (approximately 97.7\% accuracy).
+We further demonstrated a control-oriented use case with a soft exoskeleton, which achieved consistent reductions in metabolic cost (7.16--9.31\%) across terrains, supporting the utility of the K2MUSE dataset for developing assistance strategies.
+Overall, the K2MUSE dataset provides a comprehensive resource for advancing biomechanics, motion-intention recognition, and human--robot interaction in rehabilitation robotics.

-In the future, we plan to expand the scope of K2MUSE by incorporating additional walking tasks, such as sit-to-stand and sit-to-walk transitions \cite{Huo_TRO}, as well as broader walking environments, including outdoor settings and stairs.
-We also aim to include a larger participant pool, such as stroke patients.
-Furthermore, we will gather walking data while wearing assistive robots, enabling comparative analysis with natural walking patterns.
-We believe these efforts will further advance the development of rehabilitation robots, and we look forward to the creation of algorithms based on this dataset that can achieve embodied intelligence in robots in future research.
+In the future, we plan to expand the scope of the K2MUSE dataset by incorporating data collected during additional walking tasks, such as sit-to-stand and sit-to-walk transitions \citep{Huo_TRO}, as well as data collected in broader walking environments, including outdoor settings and stairs.
+While the K2MUSE dataset provides a robust normative baseline, direct transfer to pathological gait is not guaranteed.
+Neurological impairments and limb loss can introduce pronounced asymmetry, altered muscle coordination, and compensatory movement patterns that differ from those associated with able-bodied locomotion and aging-related adaptations.
+In future releases, we will prioritize expanding participant diversity to include clinical cohorts and will perform studies on adaptation and transfer across populations.
+Furthermore, we will gather walking data of participants while they wear assistive robots, thereby enabling comparative analysis with natural walking patterns.
+We believe that these efforts will further advance the development of rehabilitation robots, and we look forward to the creation of algorithms based on this dataset that can achieve embodied intelligence in robots in future research.

 \begin{acks} The authors extend their gratitude to all the volunteers and colleagues who contributed to the experiments for this dataset.
-The authors also appreciate the development and experimental support provided by the State Key Laboratory of Robotics, Shenyang Institute of Automation, Chinese Academy of Sciences. \end{acks}
+The authors also appreciate the development and experimental support provided by the State Key Laboratory of Robotics and Intelligent Systems, Shenyang Institute of Automation, Chinese Academy of Sciences. \end{acks}